Writing Competition

 Each year The American College of Consumer Financial Services Lawyers seeks

-to recognize written contributions to the field of consumer financial
+to recognize written contributions to the field of U.S. consumer financial

 services law.
 Eligible papers include publishable articles, substantial